Rehan-Ahmad/MultimodalDiarization/README.md

 - Finally run the last couple of line of the code by making flag **FindDER = True** to acquire diarization error rate (DER).

 ## Cite
-- Please cite this paper if you use this code.
+- Please cite this paper if you use this code. <br />
 **Ahmad, R.; Zubair, S.; Alquhayz, H.; Ditta, A. Multimodal Speaker Diarization Using a Pre-Trained Audio-Visual Synchronization Model.
 Sensors 2019, 19, 5163.**